pip-services/pip-services-docs/content/en/dart/rpc/services/about_operations.md

 #### about
 Gets information from a service.
-Send JSON string with information about the service.
+Sends a JSON string with information about the service.

 > void about(req, res)
 - **req**: dynamic - an HTTP request